easybuilders/easybuild-tutorial/docs/2023-eb-eessi-uk-workshop/easybuild-installation.md

 EasyBuild is also compatible with *macOS*, but the included easyconfig files are heavily focused on Linux so most software installations supported by EasyBuild won't work out-of-the-box on macOS.
-You can still use the EasyBuild command line interface on macOS for other tasks though, like development or contributing back to the project.
+You can still use the EasyBuild command line interface on macOS for other tasks though, such as development or contributing back to the project.

 ### Python